-A fruit tray can be made for any season.
+Never goes out of style – A fresh fruit tray can be made for any season.
 It’s the perfect appetizer for larger gatherings like holidays, BBQs, and celebrations.
-It can be customized per season and to your liking; make my Christmas wreath fruit platter for the holidays.
+It can be customized per season and to your liking; make my Christmas wreath fruit platter for the holidays!

 What Kind Of Fruit To Use

-Various fruits, such as fresh and delicious seasonal fruits, should be on your fruit platter.
+All different types of fruit should be on your fresh fruit platter.
 Using perfectly ripe fruits that are in season will help your fruit stay fresher longer.

-• Seedless Grapes (red, green, or black) – Easy to eat and come in various colors, adding visual interest to the platter.
+- Seedless Grapes (red, green, or black) – Easy to eat and come in various colors, adding visual interest to the platter.
 Their small size also makes them perfect for mixing in with other fruits.
 I even like to keep them on the vine for presentation.
-If you’ve ever seen green grapes that taste like cotton candy, those are a great option for the platter.
+The green grapes that taste like cotton candy are a great option for the platter, and red grapes never go out of style.

-• Kiwis – Another fun fruit to add with its bright, vibrant green color.
+- Kiwis – Kiwi slices are another fun fruit to add with their bright, vibrant green color.

-To make this a seasonal fruit platter, use fresh in-season fruit.
+One of my favorite fruit platter ideas is using fresh in-season fruit.
 You can find the freshest fruit at farmers’ markets.
 For fall, use cherries, pomegranates, and even winter pineapple.

 Summer fruit platters will be brighter and filled with fresh strawberries and watermelon.